dev-moroz/test-mealhub/README.md

 </a>

 ## Description
-This app use Nuxt framework.
+This app use Nuxt framework. <br>
-It can getting data from jsonplaceholder and sorting it on id.
+It can getting data from jsonplaceholder and sorting it on id. <br>
 Also having adaptive design, for desktop and mobile.

 ## Commands